Carbon-Chain Chemistry in the Interstellar Medium: General Introduction

-Some molecules undergo isotopic fractionation.
-Especially deuterium fractionation (D/H) and nitrogen fractionation ($^{14}$N/$^{15}$N) are important for helping to trace the journey of materials during star and planet formation \citep[for reviews][]{caselli2012,jorgensen2020,oberg2021}.
-These are particularly important for revealing the formation of our Solar System, one of the most fundamental questions of astronomy.
+In addition to chemical composition, isotopic fractionation in some molecules can be an indicator of chemical inheritance or {\it{in situ}} chemical changes and has been subject to a variety of astrochemical studies.
+Especially deuterium fractionation (D/H) and nitrogen fractionation ($^{14}$N/$^{15}$N) are essential for helping to trace the journey of materials during star and planet formation \citep[for reviews][]{caselli2012,jorgensen2020,oberg2021}.
+These are particularly important for revealing the formation of our Solar System \citep[e.g.,][]{Jensen2019}, one of the most fundamental questions of astronomy.

 This review focuses on ``carbon-chain molecules'', one of the major groups of molecules in the Universe.
 They are abundant in the ISM and known to be useful tracers of current physical conditions and past evolutionary history.
-In particular, as we will see, they can be used to probe the kinematics of chemically young gas \citep[e.g.,][]{dobashi2018,pineda2020}.
+In particular, as we will see, they can be used to probe the kinematics of chemically young gas and of the early stage of molecular clouds \citep[e.g.,][]{dobashi2018,pineda2020}.
 This means that line emission from rotational transitions of carbon-chain species is unique probes of gas kinematics related to star formation.
-Some carbon-chain species have been suggested to possess the potential to form complex organic molecules.
-For example, cyanoacetylene (HC$_{3}$N) has been suggested to be a candidate for the precursor of Cytosine, Uracil, and Thymine \citep{choe2021}.
+Some carbon-chain species have been suggested to possess the potential to form COMs or more complex molecules that are related to biologically relevant molecules including amino acids.
+For example, cyanoacetylene (HC$_3$N) has been suggested to be a candidate for the precursor of Cytosine, Uracil, and Thymine \citep{choe2021}.
 These aspects further motivate us to study their chemical characteristics in the Universe.